+THORNTON HEATH, CROYDON

-THORNTON HEATH, CROYDONHarness high street spacesas visible places for newpartnerships
+Harness high street spaces as visible places for new partnerships

 Unused buildings and spaces present one of the few options for community groups in need of affordable physical space for their work and activities.
 The regeneration of the forecourt of Ambassador House - a large 1960s office building, the upper floors of which have been vacant since 2013 has been identified as an opportunity to co-create a shared space with and for a range of community groups in Thornton Heath.
-The area has for children and young people, the idea of using existing spaces within civic buildings for community use has been explored with residents through a co-design approach in Kentish Town Library.

-been associated with antisocial behaviour and tensions between different communities.
+The area has been associated with antisocial behaviour and tensions between different communities.
 Research and engagement work revealed that while many community groups are active in the area, they tend to work in isolation.
 There is limited awareness of and involvement in them beyond their immediate audiences.